sanjivyash/Network-Simulation/README.md

             t (int): relative time at which packet was forwarded
         RETURN: None
         '''
-        # do not send the packet back to sender
+        # forward to all bridges except sender

     def __repr__(self):
         '''